 Healing Crisis and Cure

-Reiki HealingFor the sake of clarity, this discussion of healing crisis will contrast conventional, science-based medicine with natural, tradition-based medicine.
 Please keep in mind that these two approaches are not mutually exclusive, and that the patient receiving both conventional care and traditional care is likely receiving the best possible health care.

-The series on healing crisis (you’ll find links to earlier articles below) started because a physician who is also a Reiki practitioner (not trained by me) asked for advice on “how to deal with the emotional and physical healing crisis/cleansing effect.”
+The series on healing crisis (you’ll find links to earlier articles below) started because a physician who is also a Reiki practitioner (not trained by me) asked for advice “how to deal with the emotional and physical healing crisis/cleansing effect.”
 He wrote that a healing crisis “can be very severe and even potentially dangerous in some vulnerable individuals.”

 Healing crisis or adverse reaction?